cleavetv/unity-framework/Readme.md

 Dependency Injector is an optional implementation for you to use if you desire.
 It is able to automatically provide objects with resolved dependencies before the post-instantiation Constructor is invoked.

+This version of the Dependency Injector only supports Property and Field injection.
+In the future we will also support Constructor injection but it is not available yet.

 ### [Inject] Attribute
 [Inject] is a C# attribute which precedes the object you want the Injector to inject for you.
 We can inject into a C# object like: